 - Joint problems in severe cases when bleeding happens often

 Get emergency treatment right away if you have severe, unexplained bleeding.

 There is no known prevention for inherited factor VII deficiency.
 When a lack of vitamin K is the cause, using vitamin K can help.

-	Hall JE.
+Hall JE, Hall ME.
 Hemostasis and blood coagulation.
-In Hall JE, ed.
+In Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 37.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 37.